WE, at ISA-ISRAEL, have trained in the last 32 years thousands of ELITE Protection operatives and Management personnel from more than 100 countries.

 - Digital Camera- recommended

-- Cancellations by ISA-Israel- we reserve the right to postpone, cancel, or alter the dates or provisions of a course and/or the venue of the course.
+- Cancellations by ISA-Israel- we reserve the right to postpone, cancel, or alter the dates or provisions of a course and/or the venues of the course.

 - Cancellations by the client- in the event of a cancellation by the delegate, the delgate’s manager or any representative of the delegate’s organization, bookings will be transferred to the next available course, or to a future date that meets the candidate’s request.
 A substitute delegate may be sent at no additional cost provided the substitute meets all necessary pre-entry conditions for that course.
-If a booking is cancelled or transferred to a different course by the delegate or their representative, the following fees will be payable:
+If a booking is cancelled or transferred to a different course by the delegate or their representative:

-- Notice Given: (1) more than 30 days, 50% fee returned.
-(2) Less than 30 days, 0% of fee returned, however, you can transfer to another future date, if places are available.
+- Notice Given: Less than 30 days, you can transfer to another future date only if places are available.
 Telephone cancellations are accepted but most be confirmed immediately in writing (by post, fax, or email).

-- No refund after receive of the Instruction book and manual.
+- No refund after receive of the ISA – ISRAEL Instruction materials and manual.